Getting started in 5 minutes

 - Click the

-button on top-right to select an account that will be connected to Gear Tech.
+Connectbutton on top-right to select an account that will be connected to Gear Tech.

 - In accordance with the Actor model, smart contracts are uploaded to a network via messages.
 Gear node charges a gas fee during message processing (see also about gas).
 Your account balance needs to have enough funds to upload a smart-contract to the

-.
+TestNet.
 Click "Get test balance".

 A notification about successful balance replenishment will appear at the bottom of the window.
 You can also see the current account balance next to the account name in the upper right corner.